 **Please note that a $10 fee is applied per student taking the assessment.**

 Exploring Interests, Careers, and Majors: Strong Interest Inventory

 Discover what might motivate you in a work setting, identify possible professional and leisure interests, and consider how your interests align with professionals who are happy in their jobs.

 ENFJ, ISTP, INFJ — Unscramble these Myers- Briggs Types and learn how you, with your specific type, can work effectively with others in any organization or group setting.
 Beyond career exploration, this can be a useful tool for student clubs, teams, and staff groups who want to build cohesion.

 Lead by Your Strengths: StrengthsQuest

-Students will take the StrengthsQuest assessment to learn how to maximize your strengths every day.
-Workshops can be customized to focus on the following: an overview of Strengths, group dynamics, or how to apply your strengths in the job search.
-Technology required (computer, projector, screen, internet connection).
+Learn how to maximize your strengths every day.
+This workshop can be customized to focus on: an overview of Strengths, group dynamics, or how to apply your strengths in the job search.